hoangvvo/nextjs-mongodb-app/README.md

 - `react` - v16.8 or above required for **react hooks**.
 - `react-dom` - v16.8 or above.
 - `mongodb` - may be replaced by `mongoose`.
+- `passport`, `passport-local` - required after [#39](https://github.com/hoangvvo/nextjs-mongodb-app/pull/39) for authentication
-- `next-connect` - recommended if you want to use Express/Connect middleware.
+- `next-connect` - recommended if you want to use Express/Connect middleware and easier method routing.
-- `axios`, `axioswal` - optional, may be replaced with any request library.
+- `isomorphic-unfetch` - optional, may be replaced with any request library.
-- `next-session`, `connect-mongo` - may be replaced with any session management solution.
+- `next-session`, `connect-mongo` - required, may be replaced with any compatible session library (ex. express-session).
 - `bcryptjs` - optional, may be replaced with any password-hashing library. `argon2` recommended.
 - `validator` - optional but recommended.
 - `formidable` - may be replaced by other file parser.